aertsimon90/LeCatchu/README.md

 **Version**: 9
 **Engine File**: `v9/lecatchu_v9.py`

+---

 ## Shh 🤫 Look Here

+**This section is not part of the official documentation.**
-Welcome to the secret heart of **LeCatchu v9** — the hidden section that has survived, untouched and legendary, through every single version of LehnCATH4.
+It is written in a deliberately manifesto-like, unfiltered, slightly theatrical style — a hidden corner that has survived unchanged in spirit through every version of LeCatchu / LehnCATH4.
-If you’re reading this, you already belong to the very small circle that understands why a **~215-line** Python script makes the entire cryptographic establishment quietly nervous.

-Buckle up.
-You’re about to see why v9 didn't just raise the bar — it added an entirely new, inescapable security layer.
+Think of it as the raw, uncensored voice behind the code.
+Not polite.
+Not academic.
+Just brutally honest about what this tiny script is actually doing.

+If you're here, you already get it.

 ---

+Welcome to the secret heart of **LeCatchu v9 (LehnCATH4)** —
+the part that never gets sanitized for corporate slide decks or security audits.

+A ~215-line Python file that quietly makes the entire cryptographic establishment shift uncomfortably in their chairs.

+Let’s not pretend anymore.

+---

-### xbase — The Parameter That Killed Key Collision
+### xbase — One number that laughs at keyspace

 One integer.
-Infinite terror for attackers.
+Infinite existential dread for any attacker.

-* `xbase=1` → 77-digit internal states
-* `xbase=9` (default in "hard" mode) → 693-digit keys
+- `xbase=1` → already ~77 decimal digits of state
+- `xbase=9` (hard mode default) → ~693 digits
-* `xbase=32` → 2,465 digits
+- `xbase=32` → ~2,465 digits
-* `xbase=128` → 9,858 digits — a number so absurdly large that writing it down in standard notation would require more disk space than exists on Earth.
+- `xbase=128` → ~9,858 digits
+- `xbase=1024` → numbers larger than Planck volumes in the observable universe

+Python shrugs.
+It just computes.
-Python doesn’t care.
-It will happily compute it.
-The heat death of the universe will arrive long before anyone finishes even 0.0000000001 % of the keyspace.
+The heat death of the universe arrives first.

 ---

-### special_exchange — The Silent Apocalypse Button
+### special_exchange — The button that rewrites reality

+Throw **anything** in there — your diary, your grocery list, a random 10 KB file, your ex’s last message.

-Pass any string (even a 10 KB novel) as `special_exchange=…` and **every single BLAKE2b invocation in the entire engine** gets that secret appended forever.
+From that moment, **every hash call in the entire engine** (BLAKE2b or custom) gets that exact value glued to the end forever.

-Change one bit → the whole cipher collapses into a completely unrelated parallel universe.
+- Flip one bit → completely different cryptographic universe
-Same key, same xbase, same everything → 100 % different ciphertext.
+- Same key, same xbase, same interval → 100% incompatible output
-This is built-in per-user / per-device / per-session **algorithmic isolation**.
-This is the reason two LeCatchu v9 instances can stare at each other across a table and speak mutually incomprehensible languages without sharing a single extra byte.
+- Zero overhead, zero extra bytes transmitted
+- Instant per-user, per-device, per-session algorithmic apartheid

+Two people using identical code and identical keys can still speak completely different cryptographic languages — just by having different secrets in their soul.

+This is not key derivation.
+This is parallel-reality cryptography.

 ---

-### interval — From Paranoia to Hyperspeed in One Line
+### interval — Paranoia ↔ Coffee in one integer

-* `interval=1` → refresh BLAKE2b every single byte → theoretical maximum security (default)
+- `interval=1` → refresh every byte — theoretical paranoia maximum
-* `interval=8` → ~8× faster
-* `interval=64` → you’re now encrypting 100 GB logs while sipping coffee
+- `interval=8` → roughly 8× faster, still very strong
+- `interval=64` → encrypt terabytes while your music keeps playing
+- `interval=256` → you’re basically streaming encrypted video

-Only LeCatchu trusts you enough to hand you this red button.
+Only LeCatchu hands you the red button and says:
+“You decide how afraid you want to be today.”

 ---

-### The Updated Trinity of Instant Power (v9 Status)
+### v9 Trinity — Instant power, zero excuses

-* `encoding=False` → engine ready in **< 0.004 seconds** (goodbye 8-second sbox wait)
+- `encoding=False` → engine wakes up in **< 4 ms** — no S-Box tax
-* `encoding=True` + `shufflesbox=True` → every single byte position independently shuffled — your personal 3-byte Unicode table becomes a unique snowflake
+- `encoding=True` + `shufflesbox=True` → every instance gets its own **unique, randomly shuffled 3-byte Unicode universe**
-* **Core Code Footprint:** The core engine size is further reduced from ~280 lines to **~215 lines** in v9, making it even leaner and easier to audit.
+- Core engine → frozen at **~215 lines** — smaller, cleaner, meaner

-* Both modes coexist in the same import.
-Choose at runtime.
+Both worlds live in the same file.
+Choose your fighter at runtime.

 ---

-### NEW IN V9: The Slow Decryption (SlowDE) Security Layer

-This is the most significant cryptographic addition to the core armor suite.

-**Slow Decryption (SlowDE)** is a feature deliberately designed to **slow down any brute-force attack** that attempts to verify the master key offline.

-* **Mechanism:** It adds a layer of encryption requiring an attacker to correctly guess a **short, randomly generated, hidden secondary key** (`sdekey`) in addition to the main master key.
-* **Result:** Every attempt to check if a master key is correct now requires a combinatorial search for the `sdekey` (e.g., 256^2 to 256^12 extra attempts).
-* The "Hard" mode now automatically integrates this layer, making it practically impossible to verify a guessed key without first spending **significant, measurable time** on the SlowDE check.
+### The crown jewel of v9 — SlowDE (Slow Decryption Engine)

+This is the part that actually hurts attackers where it matters: offline key checking.

+You add one short, hidden secondary key (`sdekey`) that **must be guessed correctly** before any master key candidate can even be tested.

+- Every single offline brute-force attempt now explodes combinatorially
+- `slowlevel=2` → 256² extra work per guess
+- `slowlevel=6` → 256⁶ — already billions of times slower
+- Integrated **by default** into `encrypt_hard()`

+Classical key search went from “expensive but possible” → “measurably miserable even for organizations with big budgets”.

 ---

-### encrypt_hard() / decrypt_hard() — The “One Strong Cipher”
+### encrypt_hard() / decrypt_hard() — The final boss function
-Still the undisputed champion, but now even stronger.

-New in v9: a single function that turns **every single parameter** (IV length, xbase, interval, number of passes, chaining on/off, multi-key count, chain block size, even whether TAC is used) into a deterministic but unpredictable function of the master key itself.

-* **v9 Upgrade:** This function now includes the **SlowDE layer** by default.
-* Every message you send becomes its own unique, never-repeating cryptographic algorithm, now protected by an additional, time-consuming combinatorial lock.
-* No two ciphertexts on the planet use the same settings unless they share the exact same key.
+v9 turns almost every security parameter into a **deterministic but unpredictable child of the master key**:

+- IV length
+- xbase values
+- chaining block sizes
+- number of sub-keys
+- chain directions
+- extra rounds
+- SlowDE level
+- TAC settings
+- …

+Result:
+**Every single message becomes its own never-before-seen cryptographic algorithm**, derived solely from the key.

+No standard cipher suite.
+No recognizable structure.
+No reusable cryptanalysis.

 ---

-### LeCatchu Authenticated Armor (LCA)
+### LCA — The full castle in < 615 lines

-TAC tags + optional left/right custom-CBC chaining + optional right-side reverse chaining + final stream pass + entropy scoring + **NEW SlowDE Layer** — all in **< 615 lines** (full edition).
+TAC tags + bidirectional chaining + reverse chaining + final stream + entropy check + **SlowDE layer** — all in one fortress under 615 lines total.

+---

-### ParallelStreamCipher — Secure Sockets That Actually Work
+### ParallelStreamCipher — Encrypted sockets without the tears

-Drop-in encrypted TCP with automatic handshake, mutual auth, double IV exchange, and zero boilerplate.
+Mutual handshake, double IV exchange, zero dependencies, minimal code.

-Less code than most people write trying to make TLS work properly.
+Less painful than fighting with TLS wrappers.

-### The Final, Terrifying Truth (Updated for v9)
-To reproduce a single byte of ciphertext, an attacker now needs to guess:
+---

+### The final terrifying truth (v9 edition)

+To decrypt even one byte, an attacker needs:

-* your exact master key
+- exact master key
-* your exact xbase (1–1000000+)
-* your exact special_exchange (any length, any data)
+- exact `special_exchange` (any length, any content)
+- exact `xbase`
+- exact `interval`
-* your exact sboxseed + shuffle state (if encoding=True)
+- exact S-Box seed + shuffle state (if used)
-* your exact interval
-* your exact IV configuration
+- exact IV config & length
-* your exact TAC configuration
+- exact TAC parameters
-* your exact LeCustomHash configuration (if used)
+- exact chaining settings
-* your exact sdekey and configuration (if used)
+- exact custom-hash config (if used)

-and the seeds that decided everything in "LeCatchu".
+- exact `sdekey` + SlowDE level
+- and all the derived states born from the above

-Even if they had every quantum computer that will ever exist, every watt of energy in the observable universe, and infinite time, they would still fail before breakfast.
+Even if they had every quantum computer ever imagined, every electron in the universe, and infinite time —
+they would still be stuck at zero progress when the stars burn out.

-LeCatchu v9 is no longer cryptography.
+LeCatchu v9 is no longer “cryptography”.
-It’s a personal cryptographic reality generator that happens to fit in under 700 lines and starts faster than you can blink.
+It is a **personal cryptographic reality engine** that fits in under 700 lines and starts before you finish blinking.

+Quantum?
+Side-channels?
+Known-plaintext?
-Quantum computers?
-Let them come.
+Let them try.

-We already live beyond mathematics.
+We already moved beyond the math.

-This isn’t cryptography anymore.
-This is art.

 Shh.

-Now you know why LehnCATH4 is untouchable.
+Now you know why LehnCATH4 stays untouchable.

-(Old v7.5 test charts kept for nostalgia — v9 entropy curves are now perfectly flat 7.99+/8.00 bit/8.00 bit/byte across all configurations.)
+(Old v7.5 entropy plots are kept for nostalgia.
+v9 is flat 7.99–8.00 bits/byte across almost every configuration.)

 Welcome to the other side.